 The other day I was sitting and looking out of my window while drinking my morning coffee.
 It was a sunny day with a blue sky, and people were busy getting to work, cars were driving by, and people were hastily walking down the street to catch their bus.

-I sat there, and of all things, I was watching this plastic bag dancing in the wind, and I thought to my self, we often take this beautiful nature around us for granted.
-I could probably go to anywhere on the planet, and even to the most remote location I can think of, and at my arrival, I would probably be greeted by another dancing plastic bag.
+I sat there, and of all things, I was watching this plastic bag dancing in the wind, and I thought to myself, we often take this beautiful nature around us for granted.
+I could probably go anywhere on the planet, and even to the most remote location I can think of, and at my arrival, I would probably be greeted by another dancing plastic bag.

 It is indeed an overwhelming problem, and just thinking about it can make you feel hopeless and worried about what is to come.

 While I sat there, I started to watch the bees crawling on the flowers just outside my window, as if they were ants who had just hit the jackpot by discovering a lollipop on the ground.
 This inspired me to make this article/video, which is a bit different than they usually are.

 Beyla the Goddess of Bees in Norse mythology

 Let us start by looking at what is mentioned about bees in Norse mythology.
 People who have read the old Norse sagas will nod to the fact that the sagas are often written in code, which often leads people to interpret them in many ways.
 The spider web that we call the internet is filled with claims about this and that from Norse mythology, and one of these claims is that there is a bee Goddess named Beyla.

 Who is Beyla?